AAFC-BICoE/dina-planning/docs/glossary.md

 ## Person
 A definitive, canonical representation of a human in the Agent module.

+## Preparation Type
+A noun representing the state of a material sample.
+Examples: sheet, liquid nitrogen

 ## Reverse geocoding
 Reverse geocoding is the process of converting a location as described by geographic coordinates (latitude, longitude) to a human-readable place name.